denjhang/wav2mgs2fui/README.md

 https://mdpc.dousetsu.com/utility/midi/wave.htm
 https://mdpc.dousetsu.com/utility/midi/wave_gamma.htm
 # cc.exe
 This program can convert mml text in mgs format into multiple fui files.
-In furnace, you need to use the YM2413 chip and import all fui, then use the note "C-3" to play the voice.
-Note that this usually requires placing different fui files on multiple channels at the same time to play the voice correctly.
-If the voice speed is too fast or too slow, please adjust the Base Tempo.

 # Usage
 1. First use something like Audacity to trim the audio.
 I don't recommend that the length of a single audio file exceed 5 seconds.
 Note that it must be a signed 44100Hz 16-bit wav file.